Steelers stay perfect, keep Texans winless in 28-21 victory

 Texans: S A.J.
 Moore left with a hamstring injury in the first half and did not return.

-Steelers: Johnson exited in the second quarter due to a concussion on the play where Roethlisberger helped pave the way for a short gain.
+Steelers: WR Dionate Johnson exited in the second quarter due to a concussion sustained while getting tackled at the end of a 9-yard gain on a reverse.

 UP NEXT